-- Different electromagnetic Interference problems occurring in Intersystem and their possible mitigation techniques in Electronic design. - EMI Sources, EMI problems and their solution methods in PCB level / Subsystem and system level design. - Characteristics and design of electromagnetic compatibility - Methods of coupling and grounding summarize filtering, shielding and coating methods - Explain the digital logic noise and ground noise - Standard and laboratory techniques for possible EMC standards
+- Different electromagnetic Interference problems occurring in Intersystem and their possible mitigation techniques in Electronic design. - EMI Sources, EMI problems and their solution methods in PCB level / Subsystem and system level design. - Characteristics and design of electromagnetic compatibility - Methods of coupling, grounding, filtering, shielding and coating - Explain the digital logic noise and ground noise - Standard and laboratory techniques for EMC standards

-MODULE I BASIC CONCEPTS
+BASIC CONCEPTS MODULE I